-5.(1) Except as provided in Part V, all interests in land are subject to taxation under this Law.

-(2) Taxes levied under this Law are a debt owed to the First Nation, recoverable by the First Nation in any manner provided for in this Law or in a court of competent jurisdiction.
+- 5.(1) Except as provided in Part V, all interests in reserve lands are subject to taxation under this Law. - (2) Taxes levied under this Law are a debt owed to the First Nation recoverable by the First Nation in any manner provided for in this Law. - (3) Taxes are due and payable under this Law notwithstanding any proceeding initiated or remedy sought by a taxpayer respecting their liability to taxation under this Law.